A CHAT WITH SAM AND ALI, CREATIVE DIRECTORS OF WHITE LANE

-Ali: It’s a line from a song in Walter Mitty!
+Ali: I was referring to your quote above!
+It’s a line from a song in Walter Mitty.
 Just at the point when he decides to launch himself into the adventurous life.
 But I guess David Bowie was before your time…

 HOW ABOUT SAME SEX MARRIAGES?

 We are 100% for it of course.
-We have been fortunate enough to capture some friends ‘celebrations’ in the past and we're so glad that now, at least in Australia, it's officially recognised and have captured some beautiful same sex wedding recently (soon to appear on the blog!).
+We have been fortunate enough to capture some friends celebrations in the past and we're so glad that now, at least in Australia, it's officially recognised.

 WHY DO YOU THINK YOU HAVE BEEN SO SUCCESSFUL?
 I HEAR YOU ARE BOOKED OUT A YEAR IN ADVANCE?